emma-33/holbertonschool-low_level_programming/recursion/README.md

-Function 4 : returns the value of x raised to the power of y Function 5 : returns the natural square root of a number Function 6 : returns 1 if the input integer is a prime number, otherwise return 0
+Function 4 : returns the value of x raised to the power of y Function 5 : returns the natural square root of a number Function 6 : returns 1 if the input integer is a prime number, otherwise return 0 Function 7 : returns 1 if a string is a palindrome and 0 if not